 - Fill the remaining seven seats at your table to the best of your ability by inviting friends and colleagues and people from your network

-- Encourage and remind your attendees to register; assist with online registration if necessary
+- Encourage and remind your attendees to register

 At the Event